Eltham railway station: History

 Before 1985, there were two railway stations in Eltham on the Bexleyheath line.

 Eltham Well Hall (originally just 'Well Hall'), which opened on 1 May 1895, was about 220 yd to the west of the present-day station on the other side of Well Hall Road.
 It was one of five stations with wooden buildings and was constructed on the west side of the main road, In 1932 the Well Hall buildings were rebuilt.

 Eltham Park station, which opened 1 May 1908, was about 500 yd further east of the current station with its main entrance adjacent to the London-bound platform, and footpaths to Westmount Road and Glenesk Road.
 An additional footpath linking the country-bound platform with Westmount Road was available at peak times.

 Both stations were closed and replaced by the current station which was opened by British Rail on 17 March 1985 when a new section of the A2, the Rochester Way Relief Road, had opened.
 A bus station that was built on a raft above the A2 was opened at the same time.
+The new station retains a nod to Eltham Well Hall station in its CRS code, which is ELW.

 The platforms and buildings of the abandoned Eltham Park station still exist, but there is no trace of Eltham Well Hall station, the site of which is west of the A208 Well Hall Road where the A2 motorway passes under the concrete railway bridge after coming out of a short tunnel beneath Eltham station.